red-scorp/DC-DC/README.md

 ## DCDC-BOX-X2

-**DCDC-BOX-X2** is a enclosure for a x2 base board suitable for FDM and SLA 3D printing.
+**DCDC-BOX-X2** is a enclosure for a X2A and X2B base boards, suitable for FDM and SLA 3D printing.

 ![DCDC-BOX-X2 preview](3d/DCDC-BOX-X2.png)